 Jimbaran Bay – Where to stay in Bali for couples

 Jimbaran Bay is a fishing village, just south of Kuta.
-Jimbaran is popular with tourists because of its long beach and calm waters, its also one of the most beautiful places check out sunsets in Bali.
+Jimbaran is popular with tourists because of its long beach and calm waters, its also one of the most beautiful places check out sunsets in Bali, it’s the best place to visit in Bali for couples.
 Dining options are lined along the beach with some of the best fish restaurants on the island.

 The main local seafood dining destinations is the popular cluster of seafood cafes and restaurants on Muaya Beach, simply known as ‘Jimbaran Seafood Cafes’.
 Shopping and nightlife remains low-key here, while some resorts, especially those on the rocky limestone cliff south of Jimbaran, feature spectacular sunset cocktail venues.
 Southwest of the Jimbaran are Dreamland Beach and Balangan Beach, known for their strong surfing waves.